clemjoub/Gender-Pension-Replication/README.md

 REPLICABILITY IN PROGRESS 4/13/2021

 ## Simulating policy experiments
-REPLICABILITY IN PROGRESS 4/13/2021
+[Ivan please add description of procedure here] REPLICABILITY IN PROGRESS 4/13/2021

 ## Producing tables and figures
+[Ivan please improve on the description of the procedures here]
+### Analysing Reform impacts
+After producing simulations under the old and the new systems, run Dofiles/Analysis/ReformImpacts/reform-imp.do
+### Analysing Counterfactuals
+After producing simulations under different counterfactuals, run Dofiles/Analysis/Counterfactuals/counterfactuals2.do

 REPLICABILITY IN PROGRESS 4/13/2021